visit/galaxy-docs-v4/_includes/intro.md

 The live Galaxy API endpoint is accessible at <a href="https://galaxy.citybreak.com/v4/">https://galaxy.citybreak.com/v4/</a>

 <aside class="warning">These are the docs for the V4 of the Galaxy API.<br/>
-The docs for the latest version of the galaxy API are found here https://visit.github.io/galaxy-docs/.
+The docs for the latest version of the galaxy API are found here <a href="https://visit.github.io/galaxy-docs/">https://visit.github.io/galaxy-docs/</a>.<br/>
 The docs for the V3 version of the galaxy API are found here <a href="https://visit.github.io/galaxy-docs-v3/">https://visit.github.io/galaxy-docs-v3/</a>.</aside>

 <aside class="notice">One of the first queries you should try is the Point of Sale query as you will need a valid Point of Sale Id for most of the others</aside>